 Destinations by elpidoforos Manolesakis Read all the latest developments in the hospitality industry in Greece.
-Greece Comes Second in Travel Habits Poll by Nikos Krinis 1 January 2009 Italy was voted favorite European country in this year’s Telegraph Travel Awards reader’s survey followed by Greece and Switzerland.
-0 FacebookTwitterLinkedinWhatsappEmail Athens Not a Business Center by Nikos Krinis 1 December 2008 Athens was last on the list of ideal European cities for the accommodation of business.
+Athens Not a Business Center by Nikos Krinis 1 December 2008 Athens was last on the list of ideal European cities for the accommodation of business.
 The 19th European Cities Monitor annual survey, carried out by international real estate firm Cushman & Wakefield, compares Europe’s major business cities and indicates their performance in key categories ranging from the best cities in which to locate a business to the availability of qualified staff.
 0 FacebookTwitterLinkedinWhatsappEmail New Exhibition Center for Piraeus by Nikos Krinis 1 December 2008 A 25-year term contract for the construction and management of the Piraeus port’s new exhibition center in Palataki was recently signed.
 0 FacebookTwitterLinkedinWhatsappEmail Western Macedonia: A Four Season Destination by Nikos Krinis 1 November 2008 A recent familiarization tour of the region of Western Macedonia and specifically to the prefectures of Kozani, Florina, Kastoria and Grevena, brought journalists and travel agents closer to the advantages that makes this a worthwhile all-year-round destination.
 0 FacebookTwitterLinkedinWhatsappEmail Greek Beaches Stripped of Blue Flags by Nikos Krinis 1 October 2008 Fourteen Greek coasts, winners of the ‘Blue Flags’ international program for environmental education, information and awareness were recently dropped from the 2008 list and lost their award.
 0 FacebookTwitterLinkedinWhatsappEmail Positive Tourism Trend to Athens Continues by Nikos Krinis 1 October 2008 A recent study shows that tourists to Greece’s capital spend more money, visit more sites and keep hotels more profitable, and it appears that the trend will continue.
 0 FacebookTwitterLinkedinWhatsappEmail Alternative Forms of Tourism in Larissa by Nikos Krinis 1 October 2008 Tourism Minister Aris Spiliotopoulos recently visited Larissa and refered to the significant growth prospects of the prefecture.
 0 FacebookTwitterLinkedinWhatsappEmail Promotion of Thessalia Considered a Success by Nikos Krinis 1 October 2008 The promotion campaign of tourist destinations of the region of Thessalia (Larissa, Karditsa, Trikala and Magnessia—Skiathos, Skopelos and Alonissos) was recently completed with countable results.
 0 FacebookTwitterLinkedinWhatsappEmail Kavala Continues Efforts to Upgrade Services by Nikos Krinis 1 October 2008 The Prefect of Kavala recently referred to a series of improvements that have been made within the prefecture as well as to Thassos Island that includes the improvement of hotel infrastructure and services.
 0 FacebookTwitterLinkedinWhatsappEmail Theme Park Planned for Lavrion by Nikos Krinis 1 September 2008 The plan to construct a theme park in Lavrion, which will resemble the City of Arts and Sciences in Valencia and the city Lijiang (Yunnan province in northern China), was recently approved by the town’s municipal council.
+0 FacebookTwitterLinkedinWhatsappEmail Chania Calls for Tourist Police on Bicycles by Nikos Krinis 1 September 2008 The tourism sector of the Chania prefecture recently requested additional policing, advanced services of tourist police and the set up of new police stations in tourist areas.
 0 FacebookTwitterLinkedinWhatsappEmail 1 … 732 733 734 735 736 … 749 Share FacebookTwitterLinkedinWhatsappEmail

 Athens Not a Business Center by Nikos Krinis 1 December 2008 Athens was last on the list of ideal European cities for the accommodation of business.
 The 19th European Cities Monitor annual survey, carried out by international real estate firm Cushman & Wakefield, compares Europe’s major business cities and indicates their performance in key categories ranging from the best cities in which to locate a business to the availability of qualified staff.
 0 FacebookTwitterLinkedinWhatsappEmail